fatiando/pooch/doc/usage.rst

            (Return the same fname is your hook doesn't modify the file).

         """
-        # Create a new name for the unzipped file
+        # Create a new name for the unzipped file.
+Appending something to the name is a
+        # relatively safe way of making sure there are no clashes with other files in
+        # the registry.
         unzipped = fname + ".unzipped"
         # Don't unzip if file already exists and is not being downloaded
         if action in ("update", "download") or not os.path.exists(unzipped):